Emperor2000/hmac-message-integrity/README.md

 ### 1. Shared Secret Key Generation

 Before any communication takes place, Alice and Bob securely exchange a shared secret key.
 This key must be kept confidential and is used to generate and verify HMACs.
-When the key is no longer confidential between Alice and Bob (or leaked) we can no longer use this technique to determine message integrity.
-For this reason, we must assume that Alice and Bob has successfully exchanged a secret key through a seperate, secure (trusted) channel.
+When the key is no longer confidential between Alice and Bob (leaked) we can no longer use this technique to determine message integrity.
+For this reason, we must assume that Alice and Bob have successfully exchanged a secret key through a seperate, secure (trusted) channel.
 When using this technique in production best practises include:
 - Utilising a secure and seperate channel for exchanging the secret, sending a secret key via a potentially insecure channel negates any trust/validity HMAC can establish.
 - Storing the secret key in an appropriate manner, such as a key-vault.